 We have not paid any cash dividends on our Common Stock since inception and do not expect to do so in the foreseeable future.
-Any dividends will be subject to the preferential dividends payable on our outstanding Series B Preferred Stock and dividends payable on any other preferred stock we may issue.
+Any dividends may be subject to preferential dividends payable on any preferred stock we may issue.